Your guide to doing business in Turkey

 Turkey's regulatory environment is extremely business-friendly.
 You can establish a business in Turkey irrespective of nationality or place of residence.

-It is possible to establish a company in Turkey in a single day by applying to the relevant trade registry office with the required documents.
+It is possible to establish a company in a single day by applying to the relevant trade registry office with the required documents.
 The company is established once the founders declare their intent to set up a joint stock company in the articles of association, which have been issued in accordance with the law, and where they, with their notarized signatures, unconditionally acknowledge and undertake to pay the whole capital.
 The company receives its “legal entity” status upon registration with the trade registry.

 Types of Companies

-Incorporated companies such as:
+Incorporated companies include:

 Joint Stock Company: The Company’s stock capital is divided into shares and the liability of the shareholders is limited to the subscribed capital and paid by the shareholder.
 At least one shareholder (real person or legal entity) and a minimum capital of TRY 50,000 are mandatory.
 The mandatory company shall include a general assembly and a board of directors.